redpanda-data/connect/resources/docs/processors/list.md

 inserted before the last element, and so on.
 If the negative index is greater than the length of the existing parts it will be inserted at the beginning.

-This processor will interpolate functions within the 'content' field.
+This processor will interpolate functions within the 'content' field, you can find a list of functions [here](resources/docs/config_interpolation.md).

 ## `multi_to_blob`